mykelalvis/FT/Traveller/Adventures/Tripwire.md

 ![[Trip-Cover.png.jpg]]

-In an effort to increase their control over Jewell subsector, the [[Imperium]] has announced that a new duke will be appointed to oversee Imperial interests there.
+In an effort to increase their control over [[Jewell subsector]], the [[Imperium]] has announced that a new duke will be appointed to oversee Imperial interests there.
 This move has caused political friction with the [[Zhodani]] who have since restricted trade to their worlds.

 Imperial agents' suspect the [[Zhodani]] are now planning to deploy a new super weapon, forcing the [[Imperium]] to strengthen their borders and military outposts.
 With tensions running high only the bravest travellers remain in business, demanding higher fees for their services.